CS 100 Introduction to Computing Seminar (4)

 CS 307 UNIX Programming Environment (4)

 Promotes effective use of the UNIX programming environment.
 Topics include: text editor, file system, utility programs, pipe and filter paradigm, construction and use of regular expressions, shell language programming, internet, and interprocess communication.
-Prerequisite: CS 108 or 317
+Prerequisite: CS 108

 CS 311 Data Analysis (2)